Fixed Rate or Variable Rate Mortgage?

 Cons of a variable rate mortgage:

-Recently, with the Bank of Canada cutting rates and the possibility of further reductions on the horizon, variable rates are once again an option to reconsider for those with the appetite to take on interest rate risk.
+Recently, with the Bank of Canada stating that they may be done cutting rates, we may not see variable mortgage rates decline much further.
+Variable rates an option to reconsider for those with the appetite to take on interest rate risk.

 Mortgage Penalties